Cashews and coconut milk blend up rich and creamy with a touch of spice to create this irresistible vegan holiday nog.

-Eleven or so months of the year I'm happy to plug along cooking up curries and stir-fries and all kinds of vegan dishes that I never tried until adulthood.
-Once December rolls around and holiday music starts playing though, I can get a serious hankering for those hearty comfort food dishes I grew up eating.
+Eleven or so months of the year I'm happy to plug along cooking up curries and stir-fries.
+But once December rolls around and holiday music starts playing, I get a serious hankering for comfort food.

-- ½ cup (75 g) raw cashews
+- ½ cup raw cashews

-- 1 cup (240 ml) hot water
+- 1 cup boiling hot water

-- 1 ½ cups (360 ml) unsweetened almond milk
+- 1 ½ cups unsweetened almond milk

-- 1 cup (276 ml) canned, full-fat coconut milk
+- 1 cup full-fat coconut milk canned

-- 4 to 6 Medjool dates, pitted
+- 4 to 6 Medjool dates pitted

 - 1 tsp vanilla extract